 Some questions that we’re hearing:

 - Why can’t I just rely on my Google Analytics (GA)to show me the referrer and attributions?
 Google Analytics is awesome and it’s one of my favorite things to geek out on every day, but it won’t show you if someone came to your site from Facebook, left with out purchasing, came back days later and purchased.
-The Facebook pixel effectively cookies the individual who lands on your site and retrieves that information and connects it to their actions when they revisit and take action on your site.
+The Facebook pixel cookies the individual who lands on your site and retrieves that information and connects it to their actions.
 Google Analytics attribution model by default is “Last Interaction” which means that where ever the person came from last, GA says, hey that sale came through search or direct, etc. As your advertising campaigns mature, you will have a better idea of how social is fitting into your consumers’ overall path to purchase.
 This is a huge issue for a number of reasons that we’ll discuss at a later date.

 - How does Facebook know what action the individual took on my site?
 Each website page should have the pixel installed on it.
 The implementation of the code varies by the action you want to happen.
 So if a ‘thank you’ page relates back to a completed sale or an email sign up, then because the correct code has been installed AND the ad campaign has been implemented correctly, Facebook will be able to record and attribute the desired action.

 - Does the Facebook pixel work if I’m not advertising?
 The Facebook pixel is working even though you’re not advertising, but it won’t record specific actions unless they are attached to ads.
 Even though the Facebook pixel is firing, basically, it doesn’t return actionable data unless ads are running and the desired conversion is indicated on that ad.